 4. Loan Amount

-Additionally, the maximum amount of a single loan higher than EUR 2,000,000* i.e. loan approved pursuant to section 2.3. of the Temporary Crisis Framework** may not exceed:
+Maximum possible amount of a single loan is 3,000,000 EUR.
+In addition, maximum amount of a single loan exceeding EUR 2,000,000* i.e. loan approved pursuant to section 2.3. of the Temporary Crisis Framework** may not exceed:

 a) 15 % of the average total annual operating income generated by the borrower during the last three closed accounting periods; if beneficiaries of the measure do not have three closed annual financial statements, this applicable upper limit will be calculated based on the duration of entrepreneur’s existence at the time when he/she submitted the state aid application, and at least on the basis of one closed annual financial statement